Ronny Rosenthal Explained

 He was left-footed, and began his playing career with Maccabi Haifa in the city in which he was born in his native Israel, winning two Israeli league titles.[11]
 Rosenthal left his homeland to sign for Belgian side Club Brugge KV in 1988.
 He scored 15 goals in two seasons, and won the Belgian league title one season.

-He then joined English side Liverpool on loan in March 1990, as manager Kenny Dalglish looked to increase his options for the forward positions during Liverpool's league title run-in.
-He scored seven goals in eight Football League First Division games, including a hat-trick against Charlton Athletic, which helped Liverpool secure their third league title in five seasons.
-His move to Anfield was then made permanent for a fee of £1 million - double the fee which had been quoted before the loan deal was agreed.[12]
-At Anfield, he became a cult hero.[13]
+After a short spell at Udinese, where he failed to play a single game, and a trial at Luton Town which saw him score twice in three games, Rosenthal joined English side Liverpool on loan in March 1990, as manager Kenny Dalglish looked to increase his options for the forward positions during Liverpool's league title run-in.[12]
+He made his debut for the Reds in a 3-2 win over Southampton at Anfield on 31 March 1990, scoring his first goal for the club eleven days later in a 4-0 away win over Charlton Athletic at Selhurst Park.[13]
+[14] He scored seven goals in eight Football League First Division games, including a hat-trick against Charlton Athletic, which helped Liverpool secure their third league title in five seasons.
+His move to Anfield was then made permanent for a fee of £1 million - double the fee which had been quoted before the loan deal was agreed.[15]
+At Anfield, he became a cult hero.[16]

 During the 1990–91 season, Rosenthal faced continued fierce competition for a place in the first team from Liverpool's established strikers Ian Rush and Peter Beardsley, and then from mid-season signing David Speedie.
 He played 16 times in the league, and scored five goals as Liverpool finished second in the league.
 In 1991–92, Rosenthal played 20 times in the league, but it was a frustrating league campaign for both player and club, as the Reds finished sixth in the league and Rosenthal only found the net three times.
 Liverpool did win the FA Cup that season, but Rosenthal was not selected for the final.
 Despite the pre-season departure of both Speedie and Beardsley, Rosenthal was now faced with competition for a place from new signing Dean Saunders.
 1992–93 was slightly better, as Rosenthal played 27 games in the new Premier League, and scored six goals, but it was another frustrating season for Liverpool, who finished sixth in the league once again and spent most of the season occupying even lower positions.
 Saunders had been sold to Aston Villa early in the season, while new signing Paul Stewart proved to be a major disappointment.[17]
 A memorable occasion during that first Premier League season came when Rosenthal hit the crossbar with a shot on an open goal in a league match against Aston Villa.[18]